Jamal Amofa: Go Ahead Eagles

 On 5 July 2022, Amofa signed a three-year contract with Go Ahead Eagles, returning to the Eredivisie.
 He made his debut in the season opener against AZ and immediately established himself as a regular starter.

 Amofa featured under new head coach Paul Simonis at the start of the 2024–25 season, starting in both UEFA Conference League qualifiers and the first two league matches.
 He was later dropped from the starting line-up and did not make further appearances.
 In December 2024, following his conviction for assaulting his partner, he was formally excluded from the first-team squad pending the outcome of his appeal.

 Botev Plovdiv

 On 4 February 2025, Amofa joined Bulgarian First League side Botev Plovdiv.
 He made his debut five days later, starting in a 1–1 home draw against Hebar Pazardzhik.
 Amofa made 15 appearances during his five-month spell with the club.

 Cambuur

-On 18 June 2025, Amofa returned to the Netherlands, signing a two-year deal with SC Cambuur of the Eerste Divisie.
+On 18 June 2025, Amofa returned to the Netherlands, signing a two-year deal with Cambuur of the Eerste Divisie.
+Amofa made his Cambuur debut on 8 August 2025 in a 1–0 league defeat away to Dordrecht, coming on as a substitute.
+He quickly established himself as a regular starter in central defence under head coach Henk de Jong, partnering Ismaël Baouf; after the pair kept a clean sheet in a 1–0 away win at Jong AZ on 25 August 2025, both were named in the Eerste Divisie Team of the Week.

+On 3 March 2026, Amofa scored his first goal for the club, heading in from a corner to put Cambuur 2–1 ahead in a 3–2 home win over Almere City at Kooi Stadion that secured a period title and reduced the gap to leaders ADO Den Haag at the top of the Eerste Divisie to five points.
+Amofa made 36 league appearances and one KNVB Cup appearance as Cambuur finished second in the Eerste Divisie and returned to the Eredivisie for the first time since 2022–23.

 Personal life

 Amofa was born in the Netherlands and is of Ghanaian and Surinamese descent.

-In December 2024, Amofa was convicted of assaulting his partner, receiving a sentence of 100 hours of community service, 40 of which were suspended.
-The incident occurred in August that year, when Amofa reportedly pushed his partner out of a moving car and physically assaulted her.
-He appealed the verdict.
+On 26 August 2024, after attending a wedding, Amofa assaulted his partner on the hard shoulder of the A1 motorway near Laren.
+He had pushed her from a moving car following an argument.
+The Amsterdam district court convicted him of assault in December 2024 and sentenced him to 100 hours of community service, of which 40 were suspended, with two years of probation.
+Amofa denied pushing his partner from the car and described the incident as a struggle.
+He apologised in court, said he was in therapy and announced an appeal.

+Following Amofa's move to Cambuur in June 2025, he served the community service order in the second half of 2025.